 Tip #3: Watch out for high-interest rates

-Mortgage interest rates have been low since 2020, but you may see higher rates on investment properties.
+Mortgage rates dipped in 2020 through 2021, but they are back on the rise.
 High rates mean a higher mortgage payment if you finance, and that’s tough on cash flow and makes it difficult to sustain a property that’s sitting unsold or vacant.

 Tip #4: Take your time research real estate platforms

 There are a lot of crowdfunding platforms out there, and there are real estate platforms popping up left and right for different facets of real estate investing.
 This gives investors lots of choices, but many of these companies are still very new and don’t have a proven track record.